uber/cadence/CONTRIBUTING.md

 ## Development Environment

 * Golang.
 Install on OS X with `brew install go`.
->Note: If running into any compiling issue, make sure you are on a too old version of Golang.
+>Note: If running into any compiling issue, make sure you upgrade to the latest stable version of Golang.

 ## Checking out the code